python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 <br>

 #### .env
-The second file you need to open is the one containing the environment variables, and needs to have the name `.env`.
+The second file you need to create is the one containing the environment variables, and needs to be named `.env`.
 Inside, add the line `BOT_TOKEN=YourDiscordBotTokenHere`.
 See [here](../creating-bot-account) for help with obtaining the bot token.

 The `.env` file will be ignored by commits.